canonical/cloud-init/doc/rtd/reference/datasources/aliyun.rst

 Metadata service
 ================

-The Alibaba Cloud metadata service is available at the well known URL :file:`http://100.100.100.200/`.
-For more information see Alibaba Cloud ECS on `metadata`_.
+The Alibaba Cloud meta-data service is available at the well known URL :file:`http://100.100.100.200/`.
+For more information see Alibaba Cloud ECS on `meta-data`_.

 Configuration
 =============